cloudmesh-community/fa18-523-67/Paper/paper_snapshot.md

   Anti-Spam Filtering like Rule Learning, Naïve Bayes, Memory based Learning, Support vector, Decision Trees, Maximum Entropy Model [@fa18-523-67-NLP-Art].

-# NLP is Yelp data review
+# NLP in Yelp data review

 The first step in NLP depends on the application.
 Voice based systems like Google Assistant or Alexa translates words into text using Hidden Markov Models.